TRI-ML/dgp/docs/CONTRIBUTING.md

 **NOTE:** Any [proto schema](../dgp/proto) changes must be seperated from code changes into an independent commit and PR.

+Also, please ensure to commit the compiled protos to the aformentioned PR by first running `make build-proto`.

 ### Pre-commit / Pre-push

 DGP runs `isort` and `yapf` to autoformat the files in pre-commit, and perform additional linting using `pylint` in pre-push.
 One can enable githooks via: